awsdocs/aws-lambda-developer-guide/doc_source/with-userapp-walkthrough-custom-events-upload.md

 # Step 2\.3: Create a Lambda Function<a name="with-userapp-walkthrough-custom-events-upload"></a>

 Execute the following Lambda CLI `create-function` command to create a Lambda function\.
 You provide the deployment package and IAM role ARN as parameters\.
-Note that the `Runtime` parameter uses `nodejs6.10` but you can also specify `nodejs8.10`\.

 ```
 $ aws lambda create-function \